ShifatJahanShifa/Cefalo-Training-Development-Technologies/TypeScript/concepts/datatype.md

 here, the members considered to be the constant enum members are:
 1. auto incremented
 2. resolve at compile time
-3. member which resolveed by other constant member
+3. member which resolved by other constant member
 4. assigned constant value

 Now, string enum. it has subtle runtime differences with numeric enum.